-With better access to technology and advisory services—linked to information about effective response measures—farmers can better anticipate climate-related events to take preventative action that helps their communities safeguard livelihoods and the environment.
+With better access to innovative technology and advisory services—linked to information about effective response measures—farmers are enabled to better anticipate climate events and take preventative action that helps their communities safeguard livelihoods and the environment.

 What is CGIAR?

 CGIAR is a global research partnership for a food-secure future dedicated to transforming food, land, and water systems in a climate crisis.
 Read more.